Etruscan architecture: Walls and fortifications

 Etruscan cities, which often sat on hill-tops, became walled from about the 8th century, first in mud-brick, then often in stone.
+The Romans considered the sulcus primigenius—the sanctification of the course of a future city wall through a ritual plowing—to have been a continuation of similar Etruscan practices.
 Even before the Romans began to swallow up Etruscan territory, Italy had frequent wars, and by the later period had Celtic enemies to the north, and an expanding Rome to the south.
 There was an agger or rampart and a fossa or ditch in front of the wall.
 The towns had a number of gates where roads entered, which were sometimes given arched gateways.
 The best survivor of these is the 2nd-century Porta Marzia at Perugia, from the end of the period.
 Here, as in many cases, surviving work comes from the period just around the Roman takeover, but appears to represent Etruscan traditions.
 By the 4th century, Volterra had two walls, the second enclosing the whole city.

 The stonework is often of fine quality, sometimes using regular rectangular blocks in a rough ashlar, and sometimes "cyclopeian", using large polygonal blocks, partly shaped to fit each other, somewhat in the manner of the well-known Inca masonry, though not reaching that level of quality.
 Gaps are left, which are filled in with much smaller stones.

 Road network

 Several important and unimportant Roman roads, such as the Via Cassia, overlie Etruscan precursors, but there are sufficient Etruscan sites that were neglected after their conquest to allow an understanding of the considerable Etruscan road system.
 Roads did not just run between cities, but out into the countryside to allow agricultural produce to be easily brought in.
 While not as heavily engineered as Roman roads, considerable efforts went into creating a road surface that on major routes could be as wide as 10.4 metres, on a 12 kilometre stretch connecting Cerveteri with its port Pyrgi, made in the 5th century.
 This had a gravel surface, between tufo edging-blocks, and a central drainage channel.

 The Vie Cave, narrow cuttings often running deeply through hills, are probably little changed since Etruscan times.
 As well as connecting sites, these may have had a defensive function in times of war.
 Their construction may have mainly resulted from the wearing through soft tufo bedrock by iron-rimmed wheels, creating deep ruts that required the road to be frequently recut to a smooth surface.
 Their dating can only be deduced by that of settlements they pass between, and objects from tombs beside them.
-The 7th and 6th centuries show a move to replace earlier tracks only suitable for mules and pedestrians with wider and more engineered roads capable of taking wheeled vehicles, using gentler but longer routes through hilly country.
+The 7th and 6th centuries BC show a move to replace earlier tracks only suitable for mules and pedestrians with wider and more engineered roads capable of taking wheeled vehicles, using gentler but longer routes through hilly country.

 Bridges were common, though fords more so where these would suffice.
 Presumably many were in timber, but some at least used stone underneath a timber roadway.